apache/hudi/hudi-utils/confid_doc.md

 ---

 > #### hoodie.keep.min.commits
-> Each commit is a small file in the .hoodie directory.
-Since DFS typically does not favor lots of small files, Hudi archives older commits into a sequential log.
-A commit is published atomically by a rename of the commit file.<br>
+> Similar to hoodie.keep.max.commits, but controls the minimum number ofinstants to retain in the active timeline.<br>
 > `Default Value: 20`<br>
 > `Config Param: MIN_COMMITS_TO_KEEP_PROP`<br>

 ---

 > #### hoodie.compaction.reverse.log.read
 > HoodieLogFormatReader reads a logfile in the forward direction starting from pos=0 to pos=file_length.
-If this config is set to true, the Reader reads the logfile in reverse direction, from pos=file_length to pos=0<br>
+If this config is set to true, the reader reads the logfile in reverse direction, from pos=file_length to pos=0<br>
 > `Default Value: false`<br>
 > `Config Param: COMPACTION_REVERSE_LOG_READ_ENABLED_PROP`<br>

 ---

 > #### hoodie.compact.inline
-> When set to true, compaction is triggered by the ingestion itself, right after a commit/deltacommit action as part of insert/upsert/bulk_insert<br>
+> When set to true, compaction service is triggered after each write.
+While being  simpler operationally, this adds extra latency on the write path.<br>
 > `Default Value: false`<br>
 > `Config Param: INLINE_COMPACT_PROP`<br>

 ---

 > #### hoodie.clean.async
-> Only applies when #withAutoClean is turned on.
-When turned on runs cleaner async with writing.<br>
+> Only applies when hoodie.clean.automatic is turned on.
+When turned on runs cleaner async with writing, which can speed up overall write performance.<br>
 > `Default Value: false`<br>
 > `Config Param: ASYNC_CLEAN_PROP`<br>

 ---

 > #### hoodie.copyonwrite.insert.auto.split
-> Config to control whether we control insert split sizes automatically based on average record sizes.<br>
+> Config to control whether we control insert split sizes automatically based on average record sizes.
+It's recommended to keep this turned on, since hand tuning is otherwise extremely cumbersome.<br>
 > `Default Value: true`<br>
 > `Config Param: COPY_ON_WRITE_TABLE_AUTO_SPLIT_INSERTS`<br>

 ---

 > #### hoodie.copyonwrite.record.size.estimate
 > The average record size.
-If specified, hudi will use this and not compute dynamically based on the last 24 commit’s metadata.
-No value set as default.
-This is critical in computing the insert parallelism and bin-packing inserts into small files.
-See above.<br>
+If not explicitly specified, hudi will compute the record size estimate compute dynamically based on commit metadata.
+This is critical in computing the insert parallelism and bin-packing inserts into small files.<br>
 > `Default Value: 1024`<br>
 > `Config Param: COPY_ON_WRITE_TABLE_RECORD_SIZE_ESTIMATE`<br>

 ---

 > #### hoodie.compact.inline.max.delta.commits
-> Number of max delta commits to keep before triggering an inline compaction<br>
+> Number of delta commits after the last compaction, before scheduling of a new compaction is attempted.<br>
 > `Default Value: 5`<br>
 > `Config Param: INLINE_COMPACT_NUM_DELTA_COMMITS_PROP`<br>

 ---

 > #### hoodie.compact.inline.max.delta.seconds
-> Run a compaction when time elapsed > N seconds since last compaction<br>
+> Number of elapsed seconds after the last compaction, before scheduling a new one.<br>
 > `Default Value: 3600`<br>
 > `Config Param: INLINE_COMPACT_TIME_DELTA_SECONDS_PROP`<br>

 ---

 > #### hoodie.cleaner.policy
 > Cleaning policy to be used.
-Hudi will delete older versions of parquet files to re-claim space.
-Any Query/Computation referring to this version of the file will fail.
-It is good to make sure that the data is retained for more than the maximum query execution time.<br>
+The cleaner service deletes older file slices files to re-claim space.
+By default, cleaner spares the file slices written by the last N commits, determined by  hoodie.cleaner.commits.retained Long running query plans may often refer to older file slices and will break if those are cleaned, before the query has had   a chance to run.
+So, it is good to make sure that the data is retained for more than the maximum query execution time<br>
 > `Default Value: KEEP_LATEST_COMMITS`<br>
 > `Config Param: CLEANER_POLICY_PROP`<br>